Hire an SEO Agency or Go It Alone? A Decision Framework for Shopify Merchants

 Are local SEO services relevant for Shopify stores?

-What should a good ecommerce SEO agency deliver each month?
+What should a good ecommerce agency deliver?